 Better usability for a specialty coffee guide (5x success rate, 3x speed, and 2x satisfaction)

 There's 1 in 100 chance to bump into a specialty cafe by chance.
-To make things worse, mainstream platforms (Google, Yelp, etc), label “specialty coffee” loosely (eg including shawarma places), so they are not reliable for conaisseurs.
+Mainstream platforms (Google, Yelp, etc), label “specialty coffee” loosely (eg including shawarma places), so they are not reliable for conaisseurs.
+That's why curated specialty coffee guides are valuable — but they suffer from poor usability and unclear business logic.

+Independent research & testing initiative to demonstrate improvements for Best Coffee Guide, a specialty coffee guide.
 I've identified where usability failures were masking value and blocking core user tasks, causing unnecessary friction, lost trust, and lost opportunities for upgrade.

-Prototyping benchmark around the key issues
+Building prototype benchmark around key issues

 Issue 1: Lengthy onboarding obscures the business model